jroivas/sic/sic.md

     }

-These looks like C++ classes, but we do not support direclty other member methods than the constructor and destructor.
+These looks like C++ classes, but we do not support directly other member methods than the constructor and destructor.
 Like in C++ they're automatically called on creation and when getting out of scope: